 Trees on Private Property

-If a branch or root of a neighbour’s tree encroaches on your land, you are entitled to cut and remove the branch or root up to the boundary of your land.
+If a branch or root of a neighbour’s tree encroaches on your property and causes an issue, you are allowed to cut and remove the branch or root up to the boundary of your land.
 You must not cut the branch or root on your neighbour’s side of the boundary without their agreement.

-Any root, branch, flower or fruit on a branch that is removed, remains the property of the tree’s owner and your neighbour may want it returned.
+Any root, branch, flower or fruit on a branch that is removed remains the property of the tree’s owner.

 Damage caused by a neighbouring tree